Cultural Anthropology-Tibet: Why?

 Here is part of the write up of what I want to focus my research on and what I hope to achieve with it.
 It is not clear as of now because I am still developing my research focus, I will keep my readers updated when I slowly figure things out.

 I decided to go back to school because I wanted to be more capable and knowledgeable in understanding and amplifying the voices of Tibetans, both inside and outside.
 There are many books available on Tibet but most ignore the political aspect and aspirations of Tibetans.
 Within the realm of modern Tibetan literature (with the inclusion of the politics) in the academia, there are only few Tibetans who have been capable of doing justice to contemporary Tibet while influencing the current knowledge and discourse available on Tibet, and more importantly, with the approval of the Tibetan community.
-Faced with that frustration and the on-going problematic usage of colonizing language used by non-Tibetan, Tibet scholars, I decided to try my hand in facing these challenges through ethnography to provide an alternative narrative to members of my community in the hope to empower the existing political struggle of Tibet.
+Faced with that frustration and the on-going problematic usage of “colonizing language” (see Decolonizing Methodologies by Linda Tuhiwai Smith 1999) used by non-Tibetan, Tibet scholars, I decided to try my hand in facing these challenges through ethnography to provide an alternative narrative to members of my community in the hope to empower the existing political struggle of Tibet.

 I plan to do an ethnographic research on the contemporary Tibetan political movement from the 1990’s to present with a focus of either inside or outside Tibet.
 It still needs to be narrowed down and as of now, I don’t know where this is going but that’s what I’ll be focusing on.
-My advisor is Carole McGranahan (Author of Arrested Histories: Tibet, the CIA, and Memories of a Forgotten War, Review by Tsering Shakya & Amy Holmes-Tagchungdarpa) and I’m pretty happy about that.
-Professionally I hope to be in a position to help in shaping the language from passive to assertive within the on going Tibetan political movement, while continuing my on-going involvement with the Tibetan political groups in receiving and giving training in non-violent resistance strategic theories, actions and technologies.
+My advisor is Carole McGranahan (Author of Arrested Histories: Tibet, the CIA, and Memories of a Forgotten War, review by Tsering Shakya & Amy Holmes-Tagchungdarpa) and I’m pretty happy about that.
+Professionally I hope to be in a position to help in shaping the language from passive to assertive within the Tibetan political movement and the larger academic discourse, while continuing my on-going involvements with Tibetan political advocacy in receiving and giving training in non-violent resistance strategic theories, actions and technologies.

-As usual, please feel free to be “constructively” critical and challenging, albeit with respect.
-Don’t hesitate to offer any extra knowledge’s or corrections that you see fit.
+As usual, please feel free to be constructively critical and challenging, albeit with respect.
+Don’t hesitate to offer any extra knowledges or corrections that you see fit.
 I am always open and look forward to such comments.
-I will most likely not get all of the picture and I hope my readers will be helpful in offering their own knowledge’s that could help me with my research.
+I will most likely not get all of the picture and I hope my readers will be helpful in offering their own knowledge that could help me with my research.

 Before I leave, here is a picture of a story teller (we are all story tellers) in Lhasa with the following description: